yeronimuz/PowerMeter/README.md

 * report health
 * Reset policy for the latch.
 This latch is currently not reset by a timer loop.
 The timer period is to be configurable.
-* read configuration parameters from mqtt.
-The configuration is prepared for this.
-But there is no subscription to any mqtt topic yet.
-    * Make it possible to reload operational parameters (Bootstrap process required.)
-    * Considerations:
-        * Necessary to keep the reading process running during update in order not to lose data?
-        * websocket required for reload event? or polling?
-        * Need to move to OSGi?
 * Less manual steps in the build process (a.o. versioning)
 * Use p1 properties file
 * Instead of having fixed components like serialPort, for database storage it is better to make this a generic